For more information related to constituency offices, contact Financial Services at 250-356-8586.

 |Convert this page to a PDF|

-For more information related to constituency office operations, contact Financial Services at 250-387-0762.
+For more information related to constituency offices, contact Financial Services at 250-356-8586.

 Part of the constituency office allowance covers all day-to-day expenses for office operations.
-Financial Services will deduct constituency office salary and benefit costs, paid through the Legislative Assembly payroll system, from the total allowance and the residual will be deposited in the constituency office account.
 The following is a list of typical eligible and ineligible expenses:

 |Business equipment not provided by the Legislative Assembly||Cameras, mobile phones for staff, or window coverings|